djanloo/netgross/README.md

 ```
 pipenv install
 ```
-This ensures a deterministic build.
+This grants the build to be deterministic.

 If you prefer to install globally